Evaluating Feature Dependent Noise in Preference-based Reinforcement Learning: Appendix

 For all experiments, we follow the RIME framework settings with task-specific adjustments to stabilize training across different domains.
 The number of unsupervised steps (\texttt{unsup\_steps}) varies slightly by environment, while other components remain constant.

-Table ~\ref{tab:alpha_values} contains the set of $\alpha$ values that have been pointed out as the optimum values for all experiments of Magnitude Hybrid Noise. \\ For Similarity Hybrid Noise, the optimum $\alpha$ value was 0.5 for all scales of noise, indicating equal weighting in the scores of Uncertainty Aware Noise and Trajectory Similarity Noise.
+Table ~\ref{tab:alpha_values} contains the set of $\alpha$ values that have been pointed out as the optimum values for all experiments of Magnitude Hybrid Noise. \\ For Similarity Hybrid Noise, the optimum $\alpha$ value was 0.5 for all scales of noise, indicating equal weighting in the scores of Margin Dependent Noise and Trajectory Similarity Noise.